Best Brands College 2026

 Time: 2:40 – 3:00 pm

-When New York celebrates a shepherd from the north-west of Germany: with an innovative idea, queer wool label Rainbow Wool managed to get Tokio Hotel singer Bill Kaulitz on board as a testimonial and attract the attention of the international press.
-This was followed by a cooperation with dating app Grindr and a spectacular fashion collection by designer Michael Schmidt – who has created outfits for Lady Gaga and Rihanna – on a catwalk in New York.
-This success story shows how a unique brand experience can catapult a brand with local roots to global relevance.
+When New York celebrated a shepherd from the north-west of Germany: with an innovative idea, queer wool label Rainbow Wool managed to get Tokio Hotel singer Bill Kaulitz on board as a testimonial and attracted the attention of the international press.
+This was followed by a cooperation with dating app Grindr and a spectacular fashion collection by designer Michael Schmidt – who had created outfits for Lady Gaga and Rihanna – on a catwalk in New York.
+This success story showed how a unique brand experience could catapult a brand with local roots to global relevance.
 Prepare to be inspired!

 Further information about the speakers of this Masterclass can be found here.